 Materials Science, Ph.D.

-Why Study Materials Science, Ph.D. at Montana Tech?
+Why Earn your Ph.D. in Materials Science at Montana Tech?

 Montana Technological University participates in the Materials Science Ph.D. program with Montana State University.
-The collaborative program pools the resources of three campuses, including multiple departments, faculty, courses, and research infrastructure.
-Core courses are coordinated and shared by the three campuses, to give the advantage of online instruction.
+The collaborative program pools the resources of both campuses, including multiple departments, faculty, courses, and research infrastructure.
+Core courses are coordinated and shared between campuses, to give the advantage of online instruction.

 Students with a bachelor’s degree (minimum cumulative 3.0 GPA) or a master’s degree in a STEM discipline are encouraged to apply.